-Prerequisite: "C" grade or higher or "Pass" in MATH 103 or 110 or equivalent (MATH 110 is recommended for Business majors)

-Introductory course focusing on aggregate economic analysis.
-Topics include: market systems; economic cycles including recession, unemployment and inflation; national income accounts; macroeconomic equilibrium; money and financial institutions; monetary and fiscal policy; and international trade and finance.
+Prerequisite: "C" grade or higher or "Pass" in MATH 103 or 110 or equivalent (MATH 110 is recommended for Business majors) 3 hours lecture systems; economic cycles including recession, unemployment and inflation; national income accounts; macroeconomic equilibrium; money and financial institutions; monetary and fiscal policy; and international trade and finance.
 Includes some use of graphs and elementary algebra.